cpplain/flexoki.nvim/docs/palette.md

 An inky color scheme for prose and code, designed for reading and writing on digital screens.
 Inspired by analog inks and warm shades of paper.

-> **Source**: This documentation is based on the Flexoki color scheme by [Steph Ango](https://stephango.com/flexoki).
-> For the complete original specification and additional resources, visit [stephango.com/flexoki](https://stephango.com/flexoki).

-**Note**: This implementation includes research-based improvements and deviations from the original Flexoki specification to better align with modern syntax highlighting conventions.
-For the original color mappings, please refer to [stephango.com/flexoki](https://stephango.com/flexoki).
+**Note**: This documentation is based on the Flexoki color scheme by [Steph Ango](https://stephango.com/flexoki).
+This implementation includes research-based deviations from the original Flexoki specification to align with a majority of the current popular color schemes.
+For the complete original specification and additional resources, visit [stephango.com/flexoki](https://stephango.com/flexoki).

 ## Design Philosophy